 Should you copyright your software before releasing it to the public or using it?
 Whether you are a large or small developer, you need to worry about your software being ripped off.
 One way to fight back is to copyright your code.
 Do so and you are sitting in the catbird seat from a legal perspective.

 Why copyright your software?
 To start, it is inexpensive.
 If you can figure it out on your own [which you can], the fee is as low as $35.
 Are you really such a tightwad that you won’t spend $35 to protect yourself?
 Even if you use an attorney, the cost is going to be in the hundreds of dollars at most in most cases.
 This cost is a small amount to pay for the massive benefits you gain under the Copyright Act.
 [Read more…] about Should You Copyright Your Software?

 The federal government’s failure to pass any useful internet laws in the last 15 years is inexcusable.
 Predictably, states are rushing to fill the void with California leading the way.
 The California Automatic Renewal Law represents a perfect example of this trend and the madness that can result.

 Who Will Save The Children?

 Clients changing their mind in the middle of a project is a common occurrence in the web design field.
-It is important to protect yourself legally when this occurs.
+It is essential to protect yourself legally when this occurs.
 If you fail to do so, you risk not getting paid for the extra work you put into the project.
 To prevent this painful scenario, every web designer needs to have a procedure in place for documenting changes requested by clients in writing.